Article Updated May 29, 2026

 Family Friendly Activities

 Besides shopping for handmade creativity, express your own with family activities, gallery viewings, and live artistic performances.
 The Giant Eagle Foundation Backyard is home to the Giant Eagle Creativity Zone, giving all ages a chance to show off their artistic talents for free.
-Many organizations throughout the city will have hands-on crafts to make and take home.
-Plus, the Backyard Stage is nearby to keep you entertained with more than 15 performances by regional musicians.

-Exploring Downtown Galleries
+Exploring Galleries

 Live Performances

-If you’re craving live entertainment, you’ll want to explore the star-studded lineup at the Dollar Bank Main Stage.
-Headlining this year’s festival across its many evenings are Pokey Lafarge, Los Lonely Boys, Martha Redbone, the Pittsburgh Symphony Orchestra, Nicole Zuraitis, Ozomatli, Say She She, Doom Flamingo, Sugarhill Gang & The Furious Five, and Ben Folds.
-Throughout the festival you can catch other musicians and performers like Cirque Kikasse, an acrobatic circus show or The TRAF Dance Battle, so you won’t go a moment without excitement and inspiration!
+If you’re craving live entertainment, you’ll want to explore the star-studded lineup at the Dollar Bank Main Stage and at this year’s additional Acoustic Stage.
+Headlining this year’s festival across its many evenings are Spin Doctors, The Pharcyde, Trousdale, Buffalo Rose, The War and Treaty, Pittsburgh Symphony Orchestra, Delfeayo Marsalis and The Uptown Jazz Orchestra, and finally, closing out the festival, Joan Osborne.
+But, there are plenty of other musical acts to explore that include Pittsburgh natives, locals, and international acts expressing a variety of cultures.
+Throughout the festival you can catch other types of performers like an interactive Drum Circle or the TRAF Dance Battle so you won’t go a moment without excitement and inspiration!Â

 There is a lot more to explore at the festival, so we recommend reviewing the Three Rivers Arts Festival website for a full list of entertainers, artists, and other features.
 You can even sign up to volunteer at the largest, free, community event of the summer.